Material Hardness Descriptor Derived by Symbolic Regression: Methods

-Recently, Podryabinkin \textit{et al.} \cite{podryabinkin_nanohardness_2022} proposed an alternative approach to calculate the hardness, which utilizes first-principles calculations and machine learning potentials that were actively learned on local atomic environments in order to explicitly model the process of nanoindentation.
-Although this method is highly accurate, it is too computationally expensive for a high-throughput screening.
-Thus, there is a need for a physical, easily computable descriptor of hardness that can be used for a high-throughput search for superhard materials in the vast chemical space.
-Such descriptor is found here, using sure independence screening plus sparsifying operator (SISSO) \cite{ouyang_sisso_2018,Han2021-so}.
-The workflow that we have used is described below.
+The workflow that we have used and showed in Fig.~\ref{fig:scheme} is described below.
 The initial step is to define the set of primary features of materials.
-The primary features are readily available or obtainable properties that may have a physical relation to the target property (hardness).
+The primary features are readily available or obtainable properties that may have a physical relation to the target property (i.e. Vicker's hardness) of 61 compounds for which the experimental value is known.
 We have included all features that can be obtained from atomistic simulations easier than hardness itself and are physically related to bond strength, bond breaking, and restructuring \cite{broitman_indentation_2016}.
 For example, first ionization energy is related to chemical bond hardness \cite{Shankar_2009}.
-Bulk and shear moduli are used in the well-known Chen's model \cite{chen_modeling_2011}.
-Other features are mechanical properties (Young's modulus, Poisson's ratio, etc.) that are related to hardness, but this relationship is non-trivial \cite{broitman_indentation_2016}.
+Bulk and shear modules are used in the well-known Chen's model \cite{chen_modeling_2011}.
+Other features are mechanical properties (Young's modulus, Poisson's ratio, and so on) that are related to hardness, but this relationship is non-trivial \cite{broitman_indentation_2016}.
 We use SISSO to both select most relevant features (or rather combination of features) from the initial set and find a (possibly non-linear) relationship between these features and hardness, as described below.
 The accuracy of the model and in particular its predictive power (accuracy of predicting hardness for materials not included in the training set) indicate whether the initial set of primary features is sufficient for predicting hardness.